These are some of the questions I would like to ask a fellow writer if I ever met one.

-- What role does your ego plays in your writing and your life?
-Do you think it’s still possible to write something worth reading if you’re depressed or have low self esteem?
+- What role does your ego play in your writing and your life?
+Do you think it’s still possible to write something worth reading if you’re depressed or have low self-esteem?

 - Do you ever dress up for writing as you would do to go to a red carpet event so that you would feel more confident?

 - Do you ever feel like no one will ever be able to understand you the way other writers do?

 - What’s the most important thing a story should have?